tylpk1216/kobo-libra2-uhid-module/README.md

 # How to use it

-1. Install NickelMenu to launch it.
+1. Install [NickelMenu](https://github.com/pgaskin/NickelMenu), I use it to launch the application.
-2. Copy "kobo-libra2-uhid-module" foler to ".adds".
+2. Insert the device into your PC over USB.
+3. Put kobo-libra2-uhid-module folder in ".adds" folder of device.
-3. Copy "kobo-libra2-uhid-module/config" to ".adds/nm" or you could add the text below to your own config if you already use NickelMenu.
+4. Copy "kobo-libra2-uhid-module/config" to ".adds/nm" or you could add the text below to your own config if you already use NickelMenu.
 ```
 menu_item :main    :Bluetooth Patch (toggle) :cmd_output         :500:quiet :rmmod -w /mnt/onboard/.adds/kobo-libra2-uhid-module/uhid.ko
   chain_success:skip:3